4-H Special Garden & Agronomy Projects

 Youth are growing and emerging into adulthood during an ever-changing, uncertain, complex and ambiguous time.
 Youth need developmentally appropriate, diverse opportunities to prepare them to navigate their futures.

-The goal of the Special Garden Project is to not only interest youth in gardening and plant science, but to arm them with life skills needed to be the future of the Green Industry and to help grow produce that can help feed the residents of our state.
+The goal of the Special Garden & Agronomy Projects is to not only interest youth in gardening and plant science, but to arm them with life skills needed to be the future of the Green Industry and to help grow produce that can help feed the residents of our state.

 Extension Response

-The Nebraska Extension Special Garden Project originated as a way for youth from across the entire state to gain an interest in gardening, try growing new and unusual vegetables and flowers, obtain the education necessary to be a successful beginning gardener, and learn about the wide range of plant-science related careers.
+The Nebraska Extension Special Garden & Agronomy Projects originated as a way for youth from across the entire state to gain an interest in gardening or crop production, try growing new and unusual vegetables and flowers, obtain the education necessary to be a successful beginning gardener, and learn about the wide range of plant-science related careers.
 This statewide, hands-on experience allows youth to try growing different plants with their families while gaining life skills.

-Whether it is learning how to plant tiny amaranth seeds or how to keep weeds down in the garden, the Nebraska Extension Special Garden Project is teaching youth about plant science, one seed at a time.
+Whether it is learning how to plant tiny amaranth seeds or how to keep weeds down in the garden, these projects are teaching youth about plant science, one seed at a time.

 Giving 4-H members the opportunity to growing a new and unusual vegetable or flower each year.
 Experienced 4-H gardeners have the opportunity to grow something fun and exciting, while those who are newer to gardening get their feet wet in a horticulture project area with guided project experience.